JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/4-functional-programming/is_js_functional.md

 - Much easier to write high cohesion and low coupled code

 Cons
-- Some languages are not optimized for functional programming and code might be less effective
+- Some languages are not optimized for functional programming and code might be less effective and readable
 - The very steep learning curve
 - It is not so widespread as imperative programming, so it's way harder to find novice-friendly resources